How Donald Trump is killing romance

 “His presidency has created this new deal-breaker,” said Laurie Davis Edwards, a relationship coach and founder of the website eflirtexpert.com.

-You get just 500 characters to write your profile on Tinder.
+Tinder allows people 500 characters to write their profiles.
 For Bumble, it’s only 300.
 Since January, many are using that limited space to make it public how much they detest Donald Trump.

 “Around the time of the election, we did see some people who would call out that they were Trump supporters, but since then, I don’t know if people necessarily need to say online that they support him – he’s the head of our nation whether you like it or not,” Davis Edwards said.
-“But I have clients all over the country, and people are saying, ‘If you’re a Trump supporter
+“But I have clients all over the country, and people are saying, ‘If you’re a Trump supporter, swipe left.’ ”

 More people are online dating than ever before, according to data collected by the Pew Research Center last year.
 Fifteen percent of all Americans reported using an online dating site or mobile app, up from 11 percent in 2013, and dating online has nearly tripled since among 18- to 24-year-olds over the same period.
 It’s doubled for 55- to 64-year-olds, Pew found.